French forestry ordinance of 1669: Colbert takes control of forestry policy

 Officials and others were also fined and required to disgorge ill-gotten gains.^{:31} By the end of this reform, the Crown had recovered more than 70,000 acres of wood and the amount of fines exceeded 2 million pounds.

 The Ordinance

 Between 1215 and 1611, 18 Forest Ordinances were issued by royal decree.^{:52} These earlier attempts at regulation of forests were not successful and, indeed, were a subject of widespread mockery, but they also meant that Colbert was not starting from a blank slate when he began drafting the Ordinance of 1669.
 This Ordinance consists of 32 Titles which are themselves divided into several hundred Articles.

-The Ordinance first defines "the Jurisdiction of Waters & Forests" — it governed the Kingdom's Waters and Forests, including hunting, fishing and water policing and, in addition royal forests, it covered ecclesiastical forests, those owned by the nobility, and those belonging towns.
+The Ordinance first defines "the Jurisdiction of Waters & Forests" — it governed the Kingdom's Waters and Forests, including hunting, fishing and water policing and, in addition to royal forests, it covered ecclesiastical forests, those owned by the nobility, and those belonging towns.
 All of these were to be governed by rules and administrative and legal structures put in place by the King.